JhonnyJason/thingy-module-gen-sources/ressources/README.md

 # Further steps
 This tool will be adjusted to prepare a module to all its behaviours.

-- module being it's own git submodule for code sharing
-- introduce possibility to package module as node_module (add module as thingy-module when we continue to develop on it - add module as node_module when only using the module)
 - ...

 All sorts of inputs are welcome, thanks!